 FHA borrowers can qualify for FHA Loans with outstanding non-medical collection accounts.
 CrossCountry Mortgage does not have any overlays with regards to Outstanding Unpaid Collections and Charge Offs.

-Here are the rules and guidelines with CrossCountry Mortgage with regards to unpaid outstanding collections and charge offs:
+Here are the rules and guidelines with regards to unpaid outstanding collections and charge offs:

-- If the outstanding non-medical collection account balance is a large balance, FHA WILL allow the borrower to enter into a written payment agreement with the creditor and/or collection agency and use the agreed upon figure in lieu of the 5% of the outstanding collection account balance.
+If the outstanding non-medical collection account balance is a large balance, FHA WILL allow the borrower to enter into a written payment agreement with the creditor and/or collection agency:

 The above rule does not apply to charge off accounts and medical collection accounts.
 Medical collections and charge off accounts are exempt from debt to income ratio calculations no matter how much the outstanding unpaid collection account balance is.

 Mortgage Guidelines 101 On Credit Disputes: